goatface/mplall/README.md

 It has a few kind of options, like randomization, single-file input, blackout on the Raspberry Pi, etc.  Call `mplall.sh` with any junk like `mplall.sh --help` and it will instruct you how it can be invoked.

-## Disclaimer

-If you are not satisfied, please let me know how I can help.
-My goal is to provide a useful script that is simple and easy to use.

-Please see the licence for more details.

 ## History

 `mplall` was originally a one-liner I wrote to listen to music without any overhead in 2007 during long Gentoo Linux installs.
 I discovered later that it's also good for watching videos.
 Although the playlists it can construct are limited, no work is needed by the user (principle of maximum laziness).

 In more recent years, I found that `omxplayer` is needed on the Raspberry Pi to watch most videos owing to its use of hardware acceleration.
 However, `omxplayer` has a very primitive command-line interface and does not even support playlists.
 None of the scripts I could find online were satisfactory, so I spent time to workout a scripted playlist system to support `omxplayer` in `mplall`.
 Based on these considerations, I thought there could be a wider audience interested in this script (considering the number of forum posts asking how to script `omxplayer`).

-## Word of Warning
+## Words of Warning

-There are really none.  `mplall.sh` never uses any commands like `rm` and it never tries to install anything (it has /tmp/.mplall it overwrites for playlist production).  `mplall` just plays media from the current directory.
+There are really none.

 The worst thing `mplall.sh` can probably do is be called from something like your home directory (to build its playlist, it needs to parse files).
 It has a confirming mechanism to prevent this as an accident.

+`mplall.sh` never uses any commands like `rm` and it never tries to install anything (it has /tmp/.mplall it overwrites for playlist production).  `mplall` just plays media from the current directory.

 ## Additional Raspberry Pi Notes